- Dr Andreas Hackl

 Research and expertise

 This postdoctoral research built on my PhD in Social Anthropology, completed in 2016 at the University of Edinburgh after two years of research among Palestinians in the city of Tel Aviv, funded by a DOC-Fellowship of the Austrian Academy of Sciences.

 Since 2011 I have also worked as a media correspondent and freelance analyst in Israel-Palestine and Jordan.
 I have been Israel-Palestine correspondent of the Austrian newspapaer Wiener Zeitung and until 2014, Jerusalem correspondent of the Sunday edition of the Swiss newspaper Neue Zürcher Zeitung (NZZ).
 I also contributed regularly to the leading agency for humanitarian news and analysis, IRIN.

-As a way to bridge my work in journalism with research in social anthropology, I am actively involved in campaigns and projects that aim for stronger public engagement and collaborative work in research.
-To this end I co-founded the online magazine Transformations: A new voice on culture, politics and change, and curate the blog series Rethinking Peace & Conflict Research in Edinburgh for the Global Justice Academy (GJA) Blog.
+As a way to bridge my work in journalism with research in social anthropology, I was actively involved in campaigns and projects that aim for stronger public engagement and collaborative work in research.
+To this end I co-founded the online magazine Transformations: A new voice on culture, politics and change, and curated the blog series Rethinking Peace & Conflict Research in Edinburgh for the Global Justice Academy (GJA) Blog.